 Prior to joining Miller Barondess, Brian was a litigation associate at Quinn Emanuel Urquhart & Sullivan, LLP.

-Brian received his law degree from the University of California at Berkeley (Boalt Hall) in 2001.
+Brian received his law degree from the University of California, Berkeley School of Law in 2001.
 He graduated Phi Beta Kappa from the University of California, Berkeley, where he received a Bachelor’s Degree in Political Science.